07carvalho/python-cli-filter/README.md

 **How to work in a production environment?**

 Once this package is published, it can be downloaded running:
-> pip install git+ssh://git@github.com/07carvalho/python-cli-filter#egg=fleet
+> pip3 install git+ssh://git@github.com/07carvalho/python-cli-filter#egg=fleet

 ## Installation
 This project can be installed via PIP as said above, or downloading this repo and running (maybe need to use `sudo`):
-> python3 setup.py install
+> python3.8 setup.py install

 ## Documentation